jupyter/docker-stacks/docs/using/common.md

 # Common Features

 Except for `jupyter/docker-stacks-foundation`, a container launched from any Jupyter Docker Stacks image runs a Jupyter Server with the JupyterLab frontend.
-The container does so by executing a `start-notebook.sh` script.
+The container does so by executing a `start-notebook.py` script.
 This script configures the internal container environment and then runs `jupyter lab`, passing any command-line arguments received.

 This page describes the options supported by the startup script and how to bypass it to run alternative commands.

 ## Jupyter Server Options

-You can pass [Jupyter Server options](https://jupyter-server.readthedocs.io/en/latest/operators/public-server.html) to the `start-notebook.sh` script when launching the container.
+You can pass [Jupyter Server options](https://jupyter-server.readthedocs.io/en/latest/operators/public-server.html) to the `start-notebook.py` script when launching the container.

 1. For example, to secure the Jupyter Server with a [custom password](https://jupyter-server.readthedocs.io/en/latest/operators/public-server.html#preparing-a-hashed-password) hashed using `jupyter_server.auth.passwd()` instead of the default token,